Dongjak Bridge: History

-Construction on Dongjakdaegyo commenced on October 18, 1978, and Seoul Mayor Jachoon Gu, Deputy Prime Minister Deokwoo Nam, and Minister of Construction Hyeongshik Shin participated in the groundbreaking ceremony.
-At the time of commencing construction, Dongjakdaegyo was the first bridge in Korea to have the langer-arch design, and was scheduled to open in September 1981.
-The reason for using the langer-arch design for this bridge was because a steel plate was used instead of a concrete plate for reducing the bridge weight by designing to allow the Seoul Line No. 4 to pass.
-At the time, the construction of Dongjakdaegyo was carried out as construction of a civil investment method by the investment and construction delegated to Daewoo Development, similar to Wonhyo Daegyo, therefore there was a plan to receive toll fares for a period of 20 years.
-At the time of construction, Dongjakdaegyo was the widest bridge in Korea.
+Construction on Dongjak Bridge commenced on October 18, 1978, and Seoul Mayor Koo Ja-chun, Deputy Prime Minister Nam Duck-woo, and Minister of Construction Shin Hyong-sik participated in the groundbreaking ceremony.
+At the time of commencing construction, Dongjak Bridge was the first bridge in Korea to have the langer-arch design, and was scheduled to open in September 1981.
+The reason for using the langer-arch design for this bridge was because a steel plate was used instead of a concrete plate for reducing the bridge weight to allow the trains in Seoul Subway Line 4 to pass.
+At the time, the construction of Dongjak Bridge was carried out as construction of a civil investment method by the investment and construction delegated to Daewoo Development, similar to Wonhyo Bridge.
+Therefore, there was a plan to receive toll fares for a period of 20 years.
+At the time of construction, Dongjak Bridge was the widest bridge in South Korea.

+Construction of the bridge started with the installation of the open caisson after an 8-month underwater operation, and the lower piers of the bridge were completed in May 1980.
+However, soon after the construction of the upper bridge structure began, Daewoo Development ran into issues regarding its internal funding and the rising cost of construction.
+The construction's responsibility was given over to Seoul City Government in 1981, and construction was suspended.
+In January 1982, the city government resumed the construction of the bridge, and the bridge was slated to open on September 1984, but the actual opening occurred on November 14, 1984.
+The opening ceremony of the bridge was attended by President Chun Doo-hwan, First Lady Lee Soon-ja, Minister of Construction Kim Sung-bae, and Seoul Mayor Yeom Bo-hyun.